-In addition, we continue to be prohibited from retrieving consumption data.
-Once we have added a data aggregation module to our smart metering IT user gateway we will explore the retrieval, and potential utilisation, of consumption data.
+In addition, we have limited access to consumption data.
+Once we have delivered Phase 2 of the data aggregation module to our smart metering IT user gateway we will explore the retrieval, and potential utilisation, of consumption data.

-As such no meaningful smart metering data, from which benefits could realistically be derived, has been available to us in 2021/22.
+As such no meaningful smart metering data, from which benefits could realistically be derived, has been available to us in 2022/23.